ricardoy/mlnd_capstone/README.md

 # About

-This project objective is implementing an agent that can act properly in the Pole Balancing controle problem defined in:
+This project objective is implementing an agent that can act properly in the Pole Balancing control problem defined in:

 https://webdocs.cs.ualberta.ca/~sutton/papers/barto-sutton-anderson-83.pdf